mmckegg/web-audio-school/README.md

 ## TODO

 - Lesson selector
-- FFT verifier (check audio output against answer audio output)
-- All of the lessons!
+- All of the lessons
 - Offline progress storage

 ## Part I: Subtractive Synthesis